ico-busses/token-transfer-dapp/README.md

 The Dapp loads up the Token details from the token Address you provide.
 It handles Decimal calulations in the background.
-All you need is the Token address.
+All you need is the Token contract address.

     * Presently, it only works with Metamask.
 If we receive enough requests, we would add support for other wallet types